qwx9/notes/net/todo/diy/guitar/⑨ST.md

 - cover cavities with copper tape
 - place wired pickguard and output jack plate
 - place tremolo bridge
-- place strings and springs and setup action, intonation for tuning (cstd? dstd? bstd? b♭std? dstd might be most useful)
+- place strings and springs and setup action, intonation for tuning: dstd

 ## todo: neck
 - shorten neck back to bring it forward towards the bridge 2-3mm (actually a lot more)
 - fit neck to the body, be able to fasten it for measurements and working on the bridge
-- head: cut fretboard for locking nut placement
 - head: drill for locking nut holes
 - head: drill for tension bar
 - extend fingerboard to 24 frets somehow? or just somehow place 2 more frets?